 To signal the end of your press release, always use ENDS after the final paragraph.

-After this, you’ll have a Notes to Editor section with your contact details if any journalists want to get in touch with you for more information.
+After this, you’ll have a Notes to Editor section with your contact details if any journalists want to contact you for more information.

 Here are some examples:

-If you’ve followed all of the tips above, when you’re finished, your press release should end up looking something like this…
+If you’ve followed all of the tips above, when you’re finished, your press release should look something like this…

-And if that wasn’t helpful enough, we’ve even put together a press release template you can download – see details at the end of the post.
-Just remember to remove the section that we’ve highlighted yellow and replace them with your own copy…
+And if that wasn’t helpful enough, we’ve even put together a press release template you can download; see details at the end of the post.
+Just remember to remove the sections that we’ve highlighted in yellow and replace them with your own copy.

-MAKE SURE YOUR USE OF LANGUAGE DOESN’T MAKE YOU SOUND UNPROFESSIONAL
+MAKE SURE YOUR CHOICE OF WORDS DOESN’T MAKE YOU SOUND UNPROFESSIONAL

-The job of your GAME press release is to update the journalists and hopefully members of the public on the key facts and information about your game.
+The job of your game’s press release is to update the journalists and (hopefully) members of the public on the key facts and information about your game.

 Nothing screams unprofessional like a press release claiming your video game is groundbreaking, revolutionary, state-of-the-art, incredible, amazing… you get the picture.